telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

 #### Remarks
 There are three possible scenarios for using this property:Leave this property unset or set it to "Default" - the default skin,
-                    common for the Telerik® UI for ASP.NET AJAX suite will be usedSet the name of the embedded grid skin - the skin will be appliedSet the name of the custom grid skin along with the EnableEmbeddedSkins="false"
+                    common for the Telerik® UI for ASP.NET Ajax suite will be usedSet the name of the embedded grid skin - the skin will be appliedSet the name of the custom grid skin along with the EnableEmbeddedSkins="false"
             (see 'Creating a custom skin' Fundamentals article)Set this property to "" - no skin will be applied.
                     Only the default grid images (for Expand/Collapse, Sort, Edit, etc) will be used.
 Use this option if you have own appearance customizations for prevous